 Using commands like “leave it” is helpful when your dog has gotten into something they shouldn’t.
 As we know, when we see our dog chewing on something they shouldn’t, they will quickly try to scarf it down if they know their human is coming to get it.
 Training your dog to leave things on command can help keep your dog safe.

-When working with your dog on this command, make sure they are rewarded with their favorite treat — join KONG Club to get a great selection of tasty treats every month!.
+When working with your dog on this command, make sure they are rewarded with their favorite treat.
 Your dog will soon learn that following this command will result in them getting a delicious morsel.
 No matter what age your dog is, they can be trained with just a little love, gentle encouragement, and tender patience.